aenonymous/forgae/doc/developer-documentation/getting-started.md

 # Quick Start

 ## Requirements
-In order to have aeproject working you must have installed the following:
+In order to have forgae working you must have installed the following:
 ```
 nodejs
 python
 docker
 ```

-Note: For older versions on widnows you can use docker-toolbox
+Note: For older versions on windows you can use docker-toolbox
 ## Install

 ```text